 The Scottish Deerhound was bred in Scotland as a deer hunting dog.
 Only the nobility was permitted to own one, and they became known as the royal dog of Scotland.

-After near extinction the breed was revived in the early 1800's, and flourished through today.
+After near extinction the breed was revived in the early 1800's, and has flourished through today.
 Classified as a sight hound, the Scottish Deerhounds talents lie in hunting, sighting, tracking, racing, and agility.

-Their relationship with deer has always been clearly defined.
+The DeerHound's relationship with deer has always been clearly defined.
 Hunt, run down, and give to the human hunter.
 Until now.

 No one knows when the relationship went just a bit too far.
 Some guess that the deerhound ran a deer down, but upon the end of a hunt, he was so tired that he lay down with the doe.
 That led to an unfamiliar familiarity.

 That's the story I was told, and I'm sticking to it.

 - J. Satterwhite -